mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Either the resource queue or the resource group management scheme can be active in Greenplum Database; both schemes cannot be active at the same time.
 The server configuration parameter [gp\_resource\_manager](#gp_resource_manager) controls which scheme is active.

-**When resource queues are enabled -** This parameter sets the percent of utilized Greenplum Database vmem memory that triggers the termination of queries.
-If the percentage of vmem memory that is utilized for a Greenplum Database segment exceeds the specified value, Greenplum Database terminates queries managed by resource queues based on memory usage, starting with the query consuming the largest amount of memory.
-Queries are terminated until the percentage of utilized vmem is below the specified percentage.
+This parameter sets the percent of utilized Greenplum Database virtual memory that triggers the termination of queries.
+If the percentage of virtual memory that is utilized for a Greenplum Database segment exceeds the specified value, Greenplum Database terminates queries managed by resource queues based on memory usage, starting with the query consuming the largest amount of memory.
+Queries are terminated until the percentage of utilized virtual memory is below the specified percentage.

-Specify the maximum vmem value for active Greenplum Database segment instances with the server configuration parameter [gp\_vmem\_protect\_limit](#gp_vmem_protect_limit).
+Specify the maximum virtual memory value for active Greenplum Database segment instances with the server configuration parameter [gp\_vmem\_protect\_limit](#gp_vmem_protect_limit).

-For example, if vmem memory is set to 10GB, and this parameter is 90 \(90%\), Greenplum Database starts terminating queries when the utilized vmem memory exceeds 9 GB.
+For example, if `gp_vmem_protect_limit` is set to 10GB, and `runaway_detector_activation_percent` is 90 \(90%\), Greenplum Database starts terminating queries when the utilized virtual memory exceeds 9 GB.

-For information about resource queues, see [Using Resource Queues](../../admin_guide/workload_mgmt.html).
+For information about resource groups and resource queues, see [Managing Resources]((../../admin_guide/wlmgmt.html).

-**When resource groups are enabled -** This parameter sets the percent of utilized resource group global shared memory that triggers the termination of queries that are managed by resource groups that are configured to use the `vmtracker` memory auditor, such as `admin_group` and `default_group`.
-For information about memory auditors, see [Memory Auditor](../../admin_guide/workload_mgmt_resgroups.html#topic8339777).

-Resource groups have a global shared memory pool when the sum of the `MEMORY_LIMIT` attribute values configured for all resource groups is less than 100.
-For example, if you have 3 resource groups configured with `memory_limit` values of 10 , 20, and 30, then global shared memory is 40% = 100% - \(10% + 20% + 30%\).
-See [Global Shared Memory](../../admin_guide/workload_mgmt_resgroups.html#topic833glob).

-If the percentage of utilized global shared memory exceeds the specified value, Greenplum Database terminates queries based on memory usage, selecting from queries managed by the resource groups that are configured to use the `vmtracker` memory auditor.
-Greenplum Database starts with the query consuming the largest amount of memory.
-Queries are terminated until the percentage of utilized global shared memory is below the specified percentage.

-For example, if global shared memory is 10GB, and this parameter is 90 \(90%\), Greenplum Database starts terminating queries when the utilized global shared memory exceeds 9 GB.

-For information about resource groups, see [Using Resource Groups](../../admin_guide/workload_mgmt_resgroups.html).

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|